Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Induced radial field and inviscid MHD boundary layers

-These inviscid MHD boundary-layer solutions are shown as dark red dash-dotted lines in the following figures (e.g.\ figures~\ref{fig:xRyThetaPhiVelocityBLViscoMagWaves} and~\ref{fig:xRyThetaPhiMagneticBLViscoMagWaves} for velocity and magnetic fields).
-The numerical velocity perturbation is computed as normalised difference with respect the potential base flow, $\Delta \boldsymbol{V}=\boldsymbol{V}\epsilon^{-1}-\Real(\boldsymbol{U}_1\exp{(\mathrm{i}(\omega t+m\phi))})$.
-Without rotation, polar forcing produces vanishing azimuthal components in both theory and simulations, so only the $\theta$ component is considered.
-The inviscid MHD solution (dark red dashed) closely reproduces the numerical magnetic field (orange dotted) in both skin and Alfvén-wave regimes (figures~\ref{fig:xRyThetaPhiMagneticBLViscoMagWaves} at $\Lambda_l=2$ and~\ref{fig:xRyThetaPhiMagneticBLViscoMag} at $\Lambda_l=0.5$), except near interfaces where viscosity dominates within nested boundary layers (see insets), leading to slope changes absent from the inviscid model.
-In the Alfvén-wave regime, perturbations penetrate much deeper (right insets showing the full liquid core) and exhibit wave-like structures (figure~\ref{fig:xRyThetaPhiMagneticBLViscoMagWaves}) compared with the skin-layer regime.
-In all cases, the diffusionless induced field (dash-dotted light blue) provides an efficient substitute for the inviscid MHD particular solution.
+The prefactors of (\ref{syst:hom_mag1}) are analytically obtained from the interface conditions (appendix~\ref{sec:CFbinv}); their complete symbolic expressions are distributed through the accompanying Zenodo repository \cite{zenodo}.
+These inviscid MHD boundary-layer solutions (including the particular contribution) are shown as dark-red dash-dotted lines in the following figures (e.g.\ figures~\ref{fig:xRyThetaPhiVelocityBLViscoMagWaves} and~\ref{fig:xRyThetaPhiMagneticBLViscoMagWaves} for velocity and magnetic fields).
+The \textsc{dns} velocity perturbation is computed as scaled difference with respect to the potential base flow, $\Delta \boldsymbol{V}=\boldsymbol{V}\epsilon^{-1}-\Real(\boldsymbol{U}_1\exp{(\mathrm{i}(\omega t+m\phi))})$.
+Without rotation, polar forcing produces vanishing azimuthal components in both theory and \textsc{dns}, so only the $\theta$ component is considered.
+The inviscid MHD solution (dark-red dashed) agrees with \textsc{dns} (orange-dotted) in both skin and Alfv\'en-wave regimes (figures~\ref{fig:xRyThetaPhiMagneticBLViscoMagWaves} at $\Lambda_l=2$ and~\ref{fig:xRyThetaPhiMagneticBLViscoMag} at $\Lambda_l=0.5$), except near interfaces where viscosity dominates within nested boundary layers (see insets), leading to slope changes absent from the inviscid model.
+In the Alfv\'en-wave regime, perturbations penetrate much deeper in the fluid (right insets showing the full liquid core) and exhibit wave-like structures (figure~\ref{fig:xRyThetaPhiMagneticBLViscoMagWaves}) compared to the skin-layer regime.
+In all cases, the diffusionless induced correction ($b^{(p)}_{0}$, $u^{(p)}_{0}$) is an efficient substitute for the inviscid MHD particular solution, as shown by cyan dash-dotted line.